 If you would like more information on the importance of the services listed above, please call or email.
-Special pricing limited to Tuesdays and for clients with no doctor preference.
+Special pricing limited to Wednesdays and for clients with no doctor preference.

 Don’t Let Your Pet be Embarrassed by an Unruly ‘do.

 Instead, spoil your dog or cat with a treatment in Animal Hospital of Rowlett’s luxurious Pet Spa & Beauty Boutique where we turn even the messiest companions into pampered pets.

 With 26 years of dog and cat grooming experience, our pet groomer, Kerri Jones knows how to treat your pet to paradise.
 And with our new super-quick turnaround for dogs, you can drop your pooch off in the morning and by noon she’ll come out looking like the Diva she truly is.

 In addition to a professional groom and refreshing bath, a visit to Animal Hospital of Rowlett’s Pet Spa & Beauty Boutique comes backed by the comfort of knowing that your pet will be kept in a safe, friendly atmosphere and never exposed to unvaccinated animals.
 In addition, veterinarians are on staff should your pet need medical attention while staying with us.
 Or better yet, if your pet has a medical concern or just needs a regular check-up, why not combine the visit and schedule a spa treatment as well?